mpokrass/PSYCH350/lecture_notes.md

 - low dependency: regardlesss of condition, favourable views of women in gov't

 Rationalize inequity in system dependency and low women condition (0-100)

+## Review Session

+Preceeding increase in terror threats saw subsequent increase in Bush ratings.
+He represented the current system, also is a conservative.
+Represents an ideology that aligns with safety and defense.

+-
+Pro revolution statement attributed either to Jefferson or Lenin during the height of the cold war.
+Jefferson representative of the political revolution founding America.
+Americans positively view revolution in Jefferson's view.
+Revolution in terms of the Russian revolution, whom Lenin was the leader - is much more threatening to Americans.
+Replacement of a capitalist system with a radical system.
+The same sentence has different meaning depending on whom it is attributed to.

+Asked people what they thought the statement meant.
+Participants' attribution of statements varied based on author.

+Sometimes when there is a difference of opinion on one idea, it may be because people interpret the idea differently, even if it is the same.

+-
+Fluency heuristic.
+The ease with which you call upon examples.
+We can use the meta-information on how hard it was, to judge how true/plausible/familiar/correct is the statement.
+We might perceive something easier to understand as more true as things that are more difficult to understand.
+Correctness is a difficult judgement to make.
+Making an easier answer takes less cognitive load.

+Feeling heuristic uses how I'm feeling right now to make other judgements - eg. how satisfied am I with my life/the direction this country is going.

+-
+Implicit nationalistm - approach vs avoidance.
+Nations flag skewed people more towards the center.
+Become imbued with ideology, centrel tendencies of society.
+Make people embrace more central values.
+Right -> center, left -> center.

+Approach to center vs avoidance of the extreme.

+Priming with flag made people more racist.
+System justification theory in play as well.
+Priming flag -> defence of a nation -> racism towards black people, b/c they must be worse to justify our system.

+-
+Two different ideas about how we assess the truth status of some concept or idea.
+Descartes had an idealized view of the mind.
+If we were designing it from scratch, we'd want it to assess ideas in an angostic way.
+First understand it, then commit to a truth value.
+Don't initially consider the truth value.
+Reserving judgement about the truth value unitl you've had time to assess its merits.
+First understand propositions or ideas that we are exposed to.
+Then tag it as true or false.
+Default representation is agnostic, neither true nor false.

+Spinosa had a different, more realistic view.
+Part of the process of understanding something involves initially accepting it as true.
+In order to understand it we should pull it in and accept it as true, and then evaluate it.
+Then, if we find flaws, we tag it as false.
+Default tag is true.
+If the default understanding of a belief is true, if we disconnect the false tag, we will see it as true.
+Naive credulity/tendency to accept what we're told as if it were true.

+-
+Control vs balance study

+Basic idea is that when there's disagreement - two sides to an argument, news stories that cover tend to have a spokesperson from each side.
+Give equal coverage to both sides (even on issues like climate change, vaccines where the overwhelming consensus is in one direction).

+To test this, used an archival source of actual opinions on various issues.
+Some issues were skewed to one side, others had a more equal split.

+Either gave participants just the percentage breakdown of economists, or that and one representative argument on each side.

+DV: asked how split economists are, is there enough consensus to inform policy or are they too split?

+Result: poorer understanding of the split when there was an opinion on each side exposed.

+-
+Trump article

+Big 5 traits

+Presidents usually higher agreableness, except Nixon.

+Circumstantial.
+Collection of what the field has learned about traits, and what we can guess as to Trump's traits and thus how he would lead.

+Schemas (social cognitive side), goals, pattern, style.
+Deal-making schema that Trump has.

+Trump's life story, how he sees it.

+What does this tell us about the way McAdams might use psychology to perform a case study.
+More from the lens of methodology.

+-
+Paradox of voting

+Voting is not effective from a cost benefit analysis (self interest), unless it gives value to self, social expectation/implications.
+Probability of my act of voting affecting something is really low.
+Enjoy the shared benefits regardless of whether you voted or not.

+-
+Message telling people to vote, showing whether they had voted, previous track record, etc. Extrinsic motivation to appear as a more civically engaged citizen.
+Adding cost to not voting.

+-
+Palliative effects are about how it influence's a person's emotions/feelings about themselves/society.
+Inequity aversion makes us feel negative emotions when we become aware of inequities or injustices.
+Reduces anger/resentment from disadvantage, also makes others feel better about their higher status.
+Palliative - helps resolve negative feelings regarding inequality.

+Passive effects - motivational consequences.
+When there's inequality, because of IA we should be motivated to reduce inequality.
+One of the key predictions of equity theory.
+Leads us to believe that one group is more deserving than another.
+Passive - reduces our motivation to take some action to correct the inequity.
+Convinces us that it's not inequity.